Lutheran Church – Missouri Synod: Districts

 The entire synod is divided into 35 districts.
 Of these, 33 have jurisdiction over specific geographic areas.
 The other two, the English and the SELC, are non-geographic and were formed when the English Missouri Synod and the Slovak Synod, respectively, merged with the formerly German-speaking Missouri Synod.
 Each district is led by an elected district president, who must be an ordained clergyman.
 Most district presidencies are full-time positions, but there are a few exceptions in which the district president also serves as a parish pastor.
 The districts are subdivided into circuits, each of which is led by a circuit visitor, who is an ordained pastor from one of the member congregations.
-Districts are roughly analogous to dioceses in other Christian communities.
+Districts are analogous to dioceses in other Christian communities.

 Congregations

-Most congregations are served by full-time professional clergy.
+Most congregations are served by full-time clergy.
 Some congregations, usually in rural areas, are served by ordained bi-vocational ministers (worker-priests) who maintain secular employment for sustenance and receive a small stipend or none at all.
-The LCMS is quasi-congregationalist with regard to polity.

 Organizations

 Educational institutions

 In addition to its two seminaries, the LCMS operates seven universities, known as the Concordia University System.

+In June 2023, the LCMS published a report criticizing the Concordia University Texas of straying too far from its Lutheran identity.
+The report cited cases such as the university's efforts to strengthen DEI were "out of harmony with Scripture", and none of the university's science professors reported teaching on creationism.
+In August 2023, the university filed for a governance independent of the LCMS and declined to seat regents elected at the 2023 LCMS convention.

+The LCMS also founded a school in Hong Kong.
+In 1966, the LCMS co-founded the Hong Kong International School (HKIS) with a group of American business persons in 1966.
+In 2022, the LCMS sent lawyers to the HKIS to conduct property valuation.
+It was reported that the campus was valued at $1.1 billion if the land would be redeveloped into commercial and property development.
+In 2025, the LCMS sued the management of HKIS for allegedly breaching the operational agreement, accusing the HKIS of "serving only the rich and privileged few" and amassing excessive financial reserves.
+The LCMS threatened to evict the HKIS from its campus and set up a new primary school called Hong Kong Pacific School as a replacement.
+In response, HKIS denied the allegations and said the school will remains fully operational and unaffected by the legal proceedings.

 Auxiliary organizations

 Among the LCMS's other auxiliary organizations are the Lutheran Laymen's League (now known as Lutheran Hour Ministries), which conducts outreach ministries including The Lutheran Hour radio program; and the Lutheran Women's Missionary League.
 The synod also operates Concordia Publishing House, through which it publishes its official magazine, The Lutheran Witness, and newspaper, Reporter.

+The LCMS also operates the LCMS Foundation for trust and benefit purposes and the Lutheran Church Extension Fund to provide loans to LCMS congregations, organizations, and workers.